alirezasaremi.com logo

 }

-The lesson: use revalidateTag for “eventual freshness”, but use a “read-your-writes” API when the user needs immediate correctness.
+The above examples implicitly tell us, use revalidateTag for eventual freshness, but use a read-your-writes API when the user needs immediate correctness.

 7. When SSR Is Still the Right Choice